- Robert Hodges from Continuent presents

 Mårten Mickos (MySQL)

 In his annual State of MySQL keynote, Marten discusses the current and future role of MySQL in the modern online world.
-The presentation also covers the acquisition …
+The presentation also covers the …

 Updated: April 23rd, 2008